01The $67 Million Pants

 Most Ridiculous Lawsuits

-There are many frivolous lawsuits, but some stand out because they are so preposterous.
+While frivolous lawsuits aren't uncommon in today's litigious environment, some stand out because they are so preposterous.
 Here are seven examples.